Greek Councils and Recruitment Process

 Interfraternity Council Recruitment Process

 Interfraternity Council chapters have the ability to conduct membership recruitment any time classes are in session.
 Typically, this happens during the first three weeks of classes in the fall semester, and during the first two weeks of classes in the spring semester.
 Chapters sponsor a variety of recruitment activities and events during the 2nd and 3rd weeks.
 No registration fee is required, and the process is set up to allow the student to select which events to attend.
 Participating in the process in no way obligates an individual to join a fraternity, and prospective members can attend events from any number of chapters they choose.
 Fraternities may give out bids – an invitation to join – at any time, but typically bids are given out at the nearer to the end of the recruitment process.
-Students are encouraged to visit as many chapters as possible during the recruitment period to discover the group that best meets his needs.
+Students are encouraged to visit as many chapters as possible during the recruitment period to discover the group that best meets their needs.

 Multicultural Greek Council (MGC)